azral1962/min-book/docs/manual.typ

 = Book Chapters

 In most cases, books are divided into smaller sections called chapters.
-Generaly, each chapter contains a single minor story, or event, or scene, or any type of subtle plot change.
+Generally, each chapter contains a single minor story, or event, or scene, or any type of subtle plot change.

 Chapters are used in a smart way, too, depending of the use of